Turkcell/TurkcelIId_iOS_sdk/README.md

 Turkcell ID SDK provides an authentication mechanism for iOS applications by using Turkcell user info.

-Application ID could be get from sabri.elci@turkcell.com.tr
+You may get the Application ID from sabri.elci@turkcell.com.tr

 ## Sample Code